schjonhaug/schjonhaug.github.io/_posts/2022-08-23-promoting-privacy-and-censorship-resistance-in-bitcoin-core.md

 ---
 layout: post
 title: "Promoting privacy and censorship resistance in Bitcoin Core"
+description: "How to run nodes as a dual hidden services on Tor and I2P"
+image: "/assets/promoting-privacy-and-censorship-resistance-in-bitcoin-core.png"
 date: 2022-08-23 20:55:21 +0200
 categories: bitcoin
 ---

-You can now run nodes as dual hidden services on Tor and I2P (Invisible Internet Project).
+You can now run nodes as a dual hidden services on Tor and I2P (Invisible Internet Project).
 If Tor is having issues, your I2P service can continue to communicate.

 ## SSH and updating the OS